amcurley/GA_projects/Projects/project_2-master/README.md

 I was given a dataset of Ames Iowa houses with a total of 80 columns for features of the houses and one column for the sale price.
 There were four different types of data: nominal, ordinal, continous, and discrete.
 I went through all of the 80 columns and picked the columns in those four categories that can best be replicated for future data.
 There were features in this dataset that could have been used to better predict the sale price for this specifc city however would not have been translated nicely if later down the line we wanted to input data from different cities across the United States.

-With these specific features that I chose for the regression model I hope that this model can be replicated and used as a tool to evaluate a real estate invesment deal.
+With these specific features that I chose for the regression model I hope that this model can be replicated and used as a tool to evaluate a real estate investment deal.
 When new deals come across the table we can run them through this model and see if the price for that house seems satisfactory for an investment or not.
 When we are looking to sell a property we can also run that property though this model and predict what we can potentially get from the house.

 ## Feature Selection